Castello di Mezzocorona

 However, it seems life in the castle was a little strenuous, so the owners abandoned it very early in 1480 and moved to a less secure but more comfortable castle.

 Although the castle is not accessible, the view from below is rather impressive.
-So if you are travelling through the Adige valley, you should definitely spend the hour (or less) to get there and have a look.
-If you plan a holiday in South Tyrolia (which definitely is a good idea) it is a must on a day trip to this area.
+So if you are travelling through the Adige valley, you should definitely spend an hour (or less) to get there and have a look.
+If you plan a holiday in South Tyrolia (which definitely is a good idea), it is definitely a "must" on every day trip to this area.